croservices/cro/docs/reference/cro-http-client.md

 # Cro::HTTP::Client

-The `Cro::HTTP::Client` class provides a flexible HTTP and HTTPS client implementation, scaling from simple to more complex use cases.
+The `Cro::HTTP::Client` class provides a flexible asynchronous HTTP and HTTPS client, scaling from simple to more complex use cases.
 It can be consumed in two ways:

 * By making calls on the type object (`Cro::HTTP::Client.get($url)`).
-This is good for one-off requests, but does not provide connection re-use when making multiple requests to the same server (such as by using keep-alive).
+This is good for one-off requests, but does not provide connection re-use when making multiple requests to the same server (such as by using HTTP/1.1 persistent connections or HTTP/2.0 mutliplexing).
 * By making an instance of `Cro::HTTP::Client`.
-By default, this enables re-use of a pool of connections.
+By default, this enables re-use of a pool of connections (HTTP/1.1) or multiplexing (HTTP/2.0).
 It may also be configured with a default base URL, default authorization data to pass along, and even middleware to insert into the request/response processing pipeline.
 An instance of `Cro::HTTP::Client` may be used concurrently.

 In general, if you are going to make a one-off request, just use the type object.
 If you are going to make many requests to the same server or set of